 Reimagined retail keeps shoppers engaged

 We mentioned in-store experiences in our previous installment of service-oriented retail commentary.
 A Forbes article expands on what experiential retail can include: Destinations like bowling alleys, arcades and restaurants such as Dave & Busters are becoming the new anchor stores in reinvented malls.
-These new experiences may have been built to attract millennials and Gen Z, but they’re becoming a hit across all demographics.
+These new experiences may have been built to attract millennials and Gen Z, but they’re becoming a hit across all demographics of mall shoppers.

 Smart retailers are finding ways to take over empty spaces in malls and shopping centers to fill the entertainment gap for shoppers and to address their own logistics and supply chain concerns.
 Where the media sees the end of retail as we know it, omnichannel-minded retailers only see the beginning.

 Here are just a few ways that developers are repurposing shopping mall spaces:

 - Fitness centers – 49ers Fit in San Jose, Calif. is a gym housed in a mall that offers state-of-the-art training equipment used by the San Francisco 49ers football team.
 The fitness facility offers the same services as any other gym, but this space adds the 49ers brand and elite training equipment to give customers an elevated experience every time they come in.
 And since it’s in a mall, they can also stop by Target to pick up something for dinner, grab a coffee after a workout or return a sweater they don’t want to keep — all in the same trip.